theboi/SST-Inc-iOS-Assessment-2020/README.md

 ```

 * M1: Declaring a variable to keep track of the number of seconds passed
-* M1: Creating a Timer
+* M1: Any usage of `Timer`
-* M1: Correct TimeInterval and Repeats = true
+* M1: Correct usage of `Timer.scheduledTimer(withTimeInterval:repeats:block:)`
-* M1: Correct use of Closure
+* M1: Correct use of closure for `block` argument
-* A2: Adds 1 to the variable intended to keep track of the seconds passed and prints result
+* A1: Adds 1 to the variable and prints seconds

 </details>